ElektraInitiative/libelektra/doc/tutorials/snippet-sharing-rest-service.md

 - Configure the build: `mkdir build && cd build && cmake ..`
 - Execute the build and run tests: `make jwt && make jwt_static && make check`

-Alternatively LibJWT can also be installed through a pre-built APT package:
+If you are using Ubuntu, LibJWT can also be installed through a pre-built APT package:

 - Add APT repository: `add-apt-repository ppa:ben-collins/libjwt`
 - Install via apt-get: `apt-get update && apt-get install libjwt`